Dugong: Etymology and taxonomy

 The word "dugong" derives from the Visayan (probably Cebuano) dugung.
 The name was first adopted and popularized by the French naturalist Georges-Louis Leclerc, Comte de Buffon, as "dugon" in Histoire Naturelle (1765), after descriptions of the animal from the island of Leyte in the Philippines.
 The name ultimately derives from Proto-Malayo-Polynesian *duyuŋ.
 Despite a common misconception, the term does not come from Malay duyung and it does not mean "lady of the sea" (mermaid).

 Other common local names include "sea cow", "sea pig", and "sea camel".
 It is known as the balguja by the Wunambal people of the Mitchell Plateau area in the Kimberley, Western Australia.

 Dugong dugon is the only extant species of the family Dugongidae, and one of only four extant species of the Sirenia order, the others forming the manatee family.
 It was first classified by Müller in 1776 as Trichechus dugon, a member of the manatee genus previously defined by Linnaeus.
 It was later assigned as the type species of Dugong by Lacépède and further classified within its own family by Gray and subfamily by Simpson.

 Dugongs and other sirenians are not closely related to other marine mammals, being more closely related to elephants.
-Dugongs and elephants share a monophyletic group with hyraxes and the aardvark, one of the earliest offshoots of eutherians.
+Sirenians and elephants share a monophyletic group with hyraxes and the aardvark, one of the earliest offshoots of eutherians.
 The fossil record shows sirenians appearing in the Eocene, when they most likely lived in the Tethys Ocean.
 The two extant families of sirenians are thought to have diverged in the mid-Eocene, after which the dugongs and their closest relative, the Steller's sea cow, split off from a common ancestor in the Miocene.
 The Steller's sea cow became extinct in the 18th century.
 No fossils exist of other members of the Dugongidae.

 Molecular studies have been conducted on dugong populations using mitochondrial DNA.
 The results have suggested that the population in Southeast Asia is distinct from the others.
 Australia has two distinct maternal lineages, one of which also contains the dugongs from Africa and Arabia.
 Limited genetic mixing has taken place between those in Southeast Asia and those in Australia, mostly around Timor.
 One of the lineages stretches from Moreton Bay to Western Australia, while the other only stretches from Moreton Bay to the Northern Territory.
 There is not yet sufficient genetic data to make clear the boundaries between distinct groups.